Traditional web design vs. growth-driven design

 The average small to medium-sized business web design will set you back somewhere between $20,000 – $80,000.
 This is a significant chunk of cash for any business without guarantees of seeing that investment returned in revenue.

-Large time & resource commitment
+Large time and resource commitment

 It’s all hands on deck for around 3 months once a web design project starts.
 The time, resources and energy required to undertake wire framing, site navigation, content audits, usability testing etc etc…and with no business results to show for, well it would make any business owner uncomfortable and probably exhausted.

-Launch late & over budget
+Launch late and over budget

 This is the real killer and the most common criticism of traditional web design.
 The standard approach makes it pretty much impossible to control all the moving parts, invariably leading to a delayed launch date and a further injection of cash.